 137-438.
 Theatre Laboratory.
 Credit 1 or 2 hours each.
 Credit will be earned by successful completion of significant work as determined by the instructor of record.

 435-436/535-536.
 Advanced Theatre Laboratory.
 Credit 2 hours.
-Prerequisite: Permission of instructor.
+Prerequisite: permission of the Department Head.
 Performance of an important role or significant creative work in technical production.
 Credit for acting subject to audition in open tryouts.